 But, as therapists, we’re obligated to search for other ways of coping, which doesn’t necessitate our disassociation from reality.
 I was also a cynic for the longest time, hoping to make others as miserable as I was.
 My cycle of loneliness and anger was reinforced by the way I treated people, but I couldn’t envision myself being the source of my sorrow; so, I conveniently blamed them.

-Fortunately for me (and all of us, really), Frankl, in his own form of hell, discovered, or rediscovered, a better way to live.
+Fortunately for me (and all of us, really), Frankl, in his own form of hell (having been a victim of the holocaust), discovered, or rediscovered, a better way to live.
 He didn’t deny his circumstances, what the existentialists would call his facticity, but simply expanded his vision.
 While trauma has a way of narrowing our view to only include what was done to us, it also presents us with the opportunity to constructively shape our lives.
 In the midst of unimaginable suffering, Viktor decided that he was going to remain human; that was his purpose.
 There were no fireworks, no parade, and no confetti tossed into the wind.
 It was the simple act of choosing, one that occurred in his silent, but radiant, heart.

 And all of us are capable of making that choice; in the silly but poignant phrase from former president George W. Bush, we are the deciders.
 Frankl realized that it was his duty to treat the other inmates, so he decided to use whatever energy he had leftover from surviving to help sustain others’ lives, sometimes even choosing the latter at the former’s expense.
 The power of choice can’t, and shouldn’t, be underestimated.
 Personally, I don’t know if Viktor would rather have not lived in those camps, but I believe that there would have been an otherwise unfillable void if he hadn’t.